PhonicCanine/microbit-lessons/week2/Readme.md

 # Week 2 - Programming on a *real* micro:bit

+## Important - Please make sure to read all the instructions!
+Skipping instructions will cause things to break.

 ## Part 1 - Integrated Development Environments

 Throughout the rest of this course, we will be developing micro:bit code in an Integrated Development Environment (IDE).
 This means that we get cool features, such as code highlighting, code suggestions, and autocomplete.
 This should make it much more easy to understand when something is wrong, and why.